cameronmathis/AUMBBTracker/README.md

 ## Features
 Implemented:
-* Gets final score via web scraping
-* Text final score using Twilio
+* Tweets that a game is about to start
 * Tweets final scores using tweepy
+* Texts final score using Twilio

 Work in progress:
 * Test during the season